 Michigan Audubon maintains a statewide network of bird sanctuaries.
 The network consists of 18 sanctuary properties that together total more than 3,500 acres.
 The habitats we protect and steward include: rivers, lakes, marshes, bogs, fens, grasslands, hardwoods and northern conifer forests.
 Each property plays a critical role in protecting Michigan native plants and animals, including both endangered and threatened species.

 Michigan Audubon is a key partner in effort to identify Important Bird Areas (IBAs) in Michigan.
-To date, National Audubon has designated 100 Important Bird Areas in the Great Lakes State.
+To date, there are 100 designated Important Bird Areas in the Great Lakes State.
 These areas are deemed critical to migrating and breeding birds, with emphasis on species of high conservation concern.